 Because working as a buyer's agent is financially risky, a skilled and knowledgeable buyer agent will almost always want to have a consultation with a potential client prior to showing any homes.
 They want to make sure they are going to be using their time and expertise to serve someone who is eventually going to pay them.
 To my mind, it's a red flag if a total stranger is willing to show you a house at a moment's notice because you happened to click on their name online.
 I don't think it's reasonable to expect high-quality advice and representation in that scenario, and maybe that's part of why so many consumers are unhappy with the level of service they receive from agents.

 It's undeniable the real estate industry has some major dysfunctions causing harm to consumers.
 However, consumers can and should take some simple steps to protect their interests.
 If you are serious about buying a home, interview several agents.
 Ask for references, ask for resumes, and do even just a little bit of research on them by searching on social media.
 Look at online reviews and check their sales history.
 Ask for referrals from friends, family, and colleagues who have had good experiences with their agents.
 When interviewing agents, question them about their knowledge of the market, their experience with buyer transactions, and their policies regarding dual agency, rebates, and fees.
-Putting in a couple hours of work to find a high-quality professional buyer agent could potentially save you tens of thousands of dollars and many headaches on your journey toward a new home!
+Putting in a couple of hours of work to find a high-quality professional buyer agent could potentially save you tens of thousands of dollars and many headaches on your journey toward a new home!